 A dedicated prop nut tool can speed up prop changes.

 When mounting the battery (and GoPro), ensure the COG (center of gravity) is as close to the drone’s center as possible.
 To check if the battery is placed correctly, grab the middle of the top plate with two fingers and see if the quad stays level.
+It’s essential to maintain the COG at the center of the four motors.
+For instance, if the quad is front-heavy, the front motors will work harder than the rear motors when trying to maintain its position, negatively impacting flight performance.

 And we are ready for a test flight!

-11. Setting Up Betaflight
+9. Setting Up Betaflight

-12. Tuning
+10. Tuning

 Tuning your quadcopter involves adjusting it to fly and behave the way you want.
 Betaflight has come a long way; you don’t have to tune your quad, and it will likely fly just fine with stock settings.
 However, if you’re serious about performance, there’s more to learn!

+Tuning is quite technical and sometimes involves the use of Blackbox logs.
 If you don’t know how to use Blackbox, this is how to tune your FPV drone in 10 simple steps.
 If you’re familiar with Blackbox, check out this in-depth guide on tuning filters and PID.

-13. Learning How to Fly
+11. Learning How to Fly

 If you have little to no experience flying a mini quad, consider checking out these tutorials to get started: